wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/5-troubleshoot-data.md

 > [!div class="mx-imgBorder"]
 > [![Report metadata window](../media/05-refresh-feature-card-8-ssm.png)](../media/05-refresh-feature-card-8-ssm.png#lightbox)

-This card also contains very useful options under the ellipsis, as seen in the following.
+This card also contains useful options under the ellipsis, as seen in the following.
 Here, you can analyze the report in Excel, delete a report, create Quick Insights, save a copy directly onto your local drive, and more.

 > [!div class="mx-imgBorder"]
 > [![Ellipsis options on the report card](../media/05-ellipsis-on-report-card-ss.png)](../media/05-ellipsis-on-report-card-ss.png#lightbox)